dunkmway/Startup/README.md

   - Application elements - Used good contrast and whitespace
   - Application text content - Consistent fonts
   - Application images - Demo images are properly used and sized.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a multiple users using the same browser (localhost).
+I also added placeholders for future technology.

+- **login** - You can sign up and login which will send you to the profile page.
+- **database** - Create places, messages, and users.
+Be able to display this information on appropriate pages.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the setInterval function to periodically send a chat message in every place.
+This will be replaced with WebSocket messages later.
+- **application logic** - Page to allow for creating a place and setting it's bounds on a google map, name, and description.
+User can send in messages while signed in and at a physical location.